boredazfcuk/docker-icloudpd/README.md

 **single_pass**: Set this to True to exit out after a single pass instead of looping as per the synchronisation_interval.
 If this option is used, it will automatically disable the download check.
 If using this variable, the restart policy of the container must be set to "no".
 If it is set to "always" then the container will instantly relaunch after the first run and you will hammer Apple's website.

+**trigger_nextlcoudcli_synchronisation**: This creates a file in the download directory after a new files are downloaded.
+My NextcloudCLI container will detect this and force an immediate sync to the Nextcloud server.

 ## NOTIFICATION CONFIGURATION VARIABLES

 **notification_type**: This specifies the method that is used to send notifications.
 These are the options available **Prowl**, **Pushover**, **Telegram**, **Webhook**, **openhab**, **Dingtalk**, **Discord**, **IYUU** and **WeCom**.
 When the two factor authentication cookie is within 7 days (default) of expiry, a notification will be sent upon synchronisation.
 No more than a single notification will be sent within a 24 hour period unless the container is restarted.
 This does not include the notification that is sent each time the container is started.

 **notification_title**: This allows you to change the title which is sent on the notifications.
-If this variable is not set, it will default to **boredazfcuk/iCloudPD**.
+This variable will default to **boredazfcuk/iCloudPD**.

 **prowl_api_key**: Mandatory if notification_type set to 'Prowl'.
 This is the API key for your account as generated by the Prowl website.